Things to see and do - Saint Ives

 House where Barbara Hepworth and her husband, the painter Ben Nicholson lived.
 The abstract sculptures of stone and polished wood are the fruit of a life devoted to sculpting.
 The workshops contain a number of blocks of stone that she had begun..

 B3311 GB - Saint Ives TR26 1TG

-This magnificent building (1993) enjoying a lovely view over the sandy beach of Porthmeor was designed by Eldred Evans and David Shaley.
-The asymmetrically shaped art gallery rises in harmonious spirals, offering a functional and light space in whi..
+This magnificent building (1993) was erected on the site of an old gas works and enjoys a lovely view over the sandy beach of Porthmeor.
+Designed by Eldred Evans and David Shaley , this asymmetrically shaped art gallery rises in harmonious spira..

 Hotels Saint Ives